Posted on 5/31/2020

 252-441-2525

 This beautiful Nature Conservancy preserve will not disappoint if you're in the market for a full immersion in nature.
-Surrounded by maritime forest, dunes, marshland, wildlife, this 1,400 acre was officially designated a National Natural Landmark in 1974.
-There are multiple walking trails one may take, ranging in length from 0.5 mile ADA accessible trail to 5 miles worth of more intricate trails.
+Surrounded by maritime forest, dunes, marshland, wildlife, these 1,400 acres were officially designated a National Natural Landmark in 1974.
+There are multiple walking trails one may take, ranging in length from 0.5-mile ADA accessible trail to 5 miles worth of more intricate trails.
 There are more than 100 bird species, 15 amphibian species, 7 fish species, and 28 reptile species that call Nags Head Woods home!

 Water Association Road - Buxton, Hatteras Island